osenco/laravel-role-permission-policies/docs/basic-usage/passport.md

----
-title: Passport Client Credentials Grant usage
+# Passport Client Credentials Grant usage
-weight: 12
----

 **NOTE** currently this only works for Laravel 9 and Passport 11 and newer.